fede2cr/CircuitPython_WifiCar/README.en.md

 ampy put adafruit_bus_device
 ampy ls
 ```
-Now you can test a small proof of concept to test that you have uploaded the modules properly, and that you have correctly plugged in the batteries and motors to the correct therminals.
+Now you can test a small proof of concept to test that you have uploaded the modules properly, and that you have correctly plugged in the batteries and motors to the correct terminals.
 To do this you need to run the `screen` command again to get into the CircuitPython REPL.

 **Note: If everything works fine, the car should move forward.
 Please place it in a safe position to avoid it being dropped from a work table**